Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

               ![Diamond primitive cell](assets/convergence.png){ width="500" }
             </figure>

-    - For every periodic system you simulate, you should converge both the cut-off energy and k-points.
-Try adapting one of the scripts from last week to also converge the energy of silicon with respect to the cut-off energy.
+    - For every periodic system you simulate, you should converge **both** the cut-off energy and k-points.
+Try adapting one of the scripts to also converge the energy of silicon with respect to the cut-off energy.
 How does the convergence behaviour of the two parameters compare?

         ??? success "Answer"
             An example script to do this is given below: